Connacht Tribune: History

 In 1925, the Connacht Tribune stable began publishing the Connacht Sentinel, which was joined in 1984 by the Galway City Tribune.
 The Connacht Sentinel ceased publication in 2014.
-Since then, the Connacht Tribune has focused mainly on news relating to the county of Galway.
+Since then, the Connacht Tribune has focused mainly on news relating to County Galway.
 In addition to a number of staff journalists, the paper also employs a number of reporters around the county for specific regional coverage.

 John Cunningham was editor from 1984 to 2007.

+Until January 1995, the newspaper's logo was in black.
+This changed to red on Thursday 2 February 1995.
+One issue, on Thursday 16 March 1995, had a green logo to mark the eve of St Patrick's Day.

 As of 2004, former hurler John McIntyre was sports editor of the Connacht Tribune.

-In 2006 the newspaper purchased Galway's local radio station, Galway Bay FM.
+In 2006, the newspaper purchased Galway's local radio station, Galway Bay FM.

+The last broadsheet-size Galway City Tribune was published on Friday 11 October 2013 and, on 18 October 2013, it moved to tabloid.
+On Thursday 27 March 2014, the last big Connacht Tribune hit the shops - reduced to tabloid on Thursday 3 April 2014.
 In 2014, the final edition of the Connacht Sentinel was published.

+On 17 April 2025, a "new look" Connacht Tribune was issued, the first update since 2017.

 The Tribune's archives are available online to view any issue of the Connacht Tribune since its inception in 1909.
-The archive is free of charge for the first two visits here.

-Staff

-The editor of the Connacht Tribune is Dave O'Connell and the Galway City Tribunes editor is Enda Cunningham.
-The Chairman is Peter Allen.